woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.5.3 =
+* Tweak - Queries on report pages to replace get_posts to resolve issues on stores with a shed load of orders
 * Fix - Make download links use billing email, not user email
 * Localization - Spanish update by Héctor Carranza